Lodha1ria/pemfuelcell-fuzzylogic/README.md

-# PEM Fuel Cell Stack + DC–DC Converter (Fuzzy Logic Voltage Control)

-This project simulates a PEM fuel cell stack that generates a variable DC voltage and uses a DC–DC converter with a fuzzy logic controller to regulate the converter output voltage to a reference value (default: **22 V**).
+This project simulates a PEM fuel cell stack that generates a variable DC voltage and uses a DC–DC converter with a fuzzy logic controller to regulate the converter output voltage to a reference value.

 ---